Click here for our Mobile Site

 Make an Informed Decision: Consult an Attorney Before You Pay a Ticket

-If you have been issued a traffic citation for driving without a license or another traffic violation, you may be inclined to handle the matter by yourself, thinking it's cheaper and easier to just plead guilty, pay the fine and move forward with your life.
-Before you make a decision that could adversely affect your car insurance and driving privileges, speak with an attorney who can advise you of your rights.
+If you have been issued a traffic citation for driving without a license, operating after suspension or another traffic violation, you may be inclined to handle the matter by yourself, thinking it’s cheaper and easier to just plead guilty, pay the fine and move forward with your life.
+Before you make a decision that could adversely affect your car insurance and driving privileges, contact us and speak with an attorney who can advise you of your rights.

 Comprehensive Case-Building

 Boston Criminal Defense Attorney Topazio is prepared to investigate every aspect of the allegations and circumstances of your case, in order to identify the right strategy and build an aggressive defense on your behalf.
-Contact Boston Criminal Defnese Attorney Topazio online or call 617-422-5803 to discuss your case.
+Contact him to schedule a free confidential consultation.

 RECENT CASE DECISIONS